fae-exe/kamoshigay/README.txt

     *goatRescuer
 	name:Train shika rescuers
 	class:sad
 	desc:<q>Gives helicopters and pilot licenses to your sad kamoshikas.
-The fulfillment of saving kamoshikas from the cold distracts them from their awful sadness.</q> <//> <.> Rescue 1 kamoshiglace every 50 seconds. cost:250 capriCoins, 1 sadShika
+The fulfillment of saving kamoshikas from the cold distracts them from their awful sadness.</q> <//> <.> Rescue 1 kamoshicold every 50 seconds. cost:250 capriCoins, 1 sadShika
 	tags:job
 	on tick:yield 0.02 coldKamoshika